-Renaming many files and directories is common, as when organizing media collections.
-Many free tools [7, 22, 33] and even a commercial one [17] have been developed just for this purpose. vNFS provides vrename to facilitate and speed up bulk renaming. vrename renames a vector of source paths to a vector of destination paths using as few RPCs as possible.
+vrename.
+Renaming many files and directories is common, for example when organizing media collections.
+Many tools [1, 22, 24, 45] have been developed just for this purpose. vNFS provides vrename to facilitate and speed up bulk renaming. vrename renames a vector of source paths to a vector of destination paths.

-4 IMPLEMENTATION
+4 Implementation

-We implemented a prototype of vNFS in C/C++ on Linux.
+We have implemented a prototype of vNFS in C/C++ on Linux.
 As shown in Figure 4, vNFS has a library and a client, both running in user space.
 The vNFS library implements the vNFS API.
 Applications use the library by including the API header file and linking to it.
 For NFS files, the library redirects API function calls to the vNFS client, which builds large compound requests and sends them to the server via the TI-RPC library.
-For non-NFS files, the library translates the API functions into POSIX calls and therefore can also be used as a utility library.
+For non-NFS files, the library translates the API functions into POSIX calls, and therefore can also be used as a utility library.
 (Our current prototype considers a file to be on NFS if it is under any exported directory specified in vNFS's configuration file.)
-The vNFS client builds on NFS-Ganesha [13, 30], an open-source user-space NFS server.
+The vNFS client builds on NFS-Ganesha [12, 30], an open-source user-space NFS server.
 NFS-Ganesha can export files stored in many backends, such as XFS and GPFS.
 Our vNFS prototype uses an NFS-Ganesha backend called PROXY, which exports files from another NFS server and can be repurposed as a user-space NFS client.
-The original PROXY backend used NFSv4.0; we added NFSv4.1 support including session management [37].
+The original PROXY backend used NFSv4.0; we added NFSv4.1 support including session management [34].
 Our prototype implementation added 10,632 lines of C/C++ code and deleted 1,407. vNFS is thread-safe; we have tested it thoroughly.
+RPC size limit.
+The vNFS API functions (shown in Table 1) do not impose a limit on the number of operations per call.
+However, each RPC has a configurable memory size limit, defaulting to 1MB.
+We ensure that vNFS does not generate RPC requests larger than that limit no matter how many operations an API call contains.
+Therefore, we split long arguments into chunks and send one compound request for each chunk.
+We also merge RPC replies upon return, to hide any splitting.